 The various missions of the CTI have evolved over the years, and currently include:

-- Periodic evaluation of all engineering programmes offered by French higher education institutions across the country, that leads to the accreditation of the institutions to award the engineering degree.
+- Periodic evaluation of all French higher education institutions offering master level programmes in engineering, that leads to the accreditation of the institutions to award the engineering degree.

 The CTI is responsible for accreditation decisions for private institutions and those run by Chambers of Commerce; it issues recommendations to the relevant ministries for public owned higher education institutions.

-On request and subject to the support of the relevant authorities in the host countries, the CTI can also carry out evaluation procedures of engineering programmes provided by French institutions abroad, in order to extend the accreditation to the foreign site.
+On request and subject to the support of the relevant authorities in the host countries, the CTI can also carry out evaluation procedures of engineering programmes provided by French institutions on their campuses abroad, in order to extend the accreditation to the foreign site.

-- On request of the institutions and relevant governments, evaluation of engineering programmes run by foreign higher education institutions.
-The positive outcome of a CTI procedure may lead to the recognition of these degrees within France (‘‘Admission par l’Etat’’).
+- On request of the institutions and agreement of relevant governments, evaluation of foreign higher education institutions.
+The positive outcome of a CTI procedure may lead to the recognition of their engineering degrees at master’s level in France (‘‘Admission par l’Etat’’).
 This recognition is granted by the French Ministry of Higher Education.

 - Defining the generic profile of the engineer at master’s level and drawing up criteria and procedures for awarding the engineering degree and for carrying out the CTI’s missions.
 The CTI thus contributes to the continuing development of engineering education, adapting it to the needs of industry and society as a whole.